Orange County Divorce Attorneys

 Divorce.
 When the wedding bells ring, nobody envisions the harsh reality of divorce.
 However, people change, issues arise, and sometimes it’s the best answer.
 Whether you realize it or not, you have much to lose in a divorce case.
 At Boyd Law, it’s our goal to make sure you walk away in the best position possible.

 Same Sex Marriage.
 On June 28, 2013, same sex marriage was officially accepted as legal throughout the state of California.
 At Boyd Law, we believe in equality for all and work to defend the legal rights of same sex marriage in Orange County.
-As a spouse, you deserve the same rights as any married couple, and we are happy to help you receive those benefits.
+As a spouse, you deserve the same rights as any married couple, and we are happy to provide legal advice and help you receive those benefits.

 And More.
 As a full-service family law firm, we also offer legal assistance for issues like child visitation, legal separation, alimony, paternity, annulments, spousal support, step parent adoption, domestic partnership, modification of support, complex property division, prenuptial/postnuptial agreements, and property settlement.